wesk-fr/we_rig_showcase/.github/ISSUE_TEMPLATE/access_request-md.md

 - **Email**:
 - **GitHub Username**:
 - **Organization/Company** (if applicable):
-- **Reason for Access Request**:

 ### Additional Information/Message
-Please provide any other information or context regarding why you're seeking access to the main repository. or None.
+Please provide any other information or context regarding why you're seeking access to the main repository.
+Still cool to present yourself :) or None ;)